yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 #### abbrlink

-Customizes the article URL.
+Customizes the post URL.
 Can only contain lowercase letters, numbers, and hyphens `-`.

 ```md
 # src/config.ts